Gizmotronn/starsailors/hydejack/_posts/2019-03-15-Star-Sailors-Plot.md

 ### Another Sci-Fi Story?
 Yes, over the years I've started - but never finished - many sci-fi stories.
 They've been about colonizing planets and protecting the Earth from an alien invasion.
 If you'd like to check them out, check out my [riting repo.](http://irisdroidology.github.io/writing-repo/).

+### In Orlando, Florida (2019)
+On the 23rd of December, 2018 (funnily enough, it was the 3rd ACORD Birthday) I touched down in New York at the JFK International airport.
+On the 2nd of January (2019), I touched down in Orlando.
+We spent 3 days at Universal Studios and my mum and I went to Disneyworld.

+When my dad and I were having